-Myth Buster - Common questions and key facts about the vaccination programme
+Addressing YOUR Concerns - Common questions and key facts about the vaccination programme

 This information is written in plain English and is aimed at anyone who may have heard things about the vaccine that has made them concerned.
 This document will be updated based on engagement with feedback from specific patient groups, professionals working in health and social care and the enquiries we receive from the public.
 Read it here